miraland-labs/miraland/docs/src/developing/transaction_confirmation.md

 title: "Transaction Confirmation"
 ---

 Problems relating to [transaction confirmation](./../terminology.md#transaction-confirmations) are common with many newer developers while building applications.
-This article aims to boost the overall understanding of the confirmation mechanism used on the Solana blockchain, including some recommended best practices.
+This article aims to boost the overall understanding of the confirmation mechanism used on the Miraland blockchain, including some recommended best practices.

 ## Brief background on transactions